openLOWDIN/openLOWDIN_manual/docs/source/code/PT.rst

 For third order calculations, you can select in the "CONTROL" block the type of correction to be used by adding "ptP3Method=" with "P3","EP3","OVGF-A","OVGF-B","OVGF-C" and "REN-P3" as options.
 By default, the six correction types are computed.

-See :ref:`PT2 example`, :ref:`TOEP2 example` and :ref:`PT3 example` for an examples of a propagator calculations in openLowdin
+See :ref:`PT2 example`, :ref:`TOEP2 example` and :ref:`PT3 example` for examples of propagator calculations in openLowdin